MaiteBaida/budget-wise-client/README.md

 ### Auth

 - JWT auth
-  - Before adding auth, all API requests will be using a fake user with id 1
-  - Added after core features have first been implemented
+  - Auth will be added at the begging to the login and signup pages
-  - Store JWT in localStorage, remove when a user logs out
+  - Store JWT in localStorage
-  - Add states for logged in showing different UI in places listed in mockups
+  - The only pages that don't require authentication are the Login and Signup pages, if not loged in, the user will be redirected to login page

 ## Roadmap